 Fundraising ideas for sports teams

 Are you part of a sports team in need of funding?
-Whether you’ve made it to Regional Finals or are desperate to get to the biggest tournament of the year, fundraising can be an easy way to solve your problems.
+Whether you’ve made it to State Finals or are desperate to get to the biggest tournament of the year, fundraising can be an easy way to solve your problems.
 Although those participating in sport have a big passion for their activity, it doesn’t mean they always have the necessary needs to fund it.
-Not only are there kits to buy, there are events to take part in, insurances to account for and possibly the biggest unsuspecting add on – petrol.
-Petrol prices can make or break a trip in terms of affordability, especially if you’re traveling for hours just to get to a game.
+Not only are there kits to buy, there are events to take part in, insurances to account for and possibly the biggest unsuspecting add on – gas.
+Gas prices can make or break a trip in terms of affordability, especially if you live in the Midwest where you’re traveling for hours just to get to a game.

 The last thing you want to do is to pull your child out of sport, or yourself, due to lack of funds.
 So get fundraising.
 We’ve created a comprehensive list of fundraising ideas for sports so you can remove the pressure and get back to enjoying sports.